ttscoff/na_gem/README.md

     prompt              - Show or install prompt hooks for the current shell restore, unfinish   - Find and remove @done tag from an action saved               - Execute a saved search
-    tag                 - Add tags to matching action(s) tagged              - Find actions matching a tag todos               - Show list of known todo files
+    scan                - Scan a directory tree for todo files and cache them tag                 - Add tags to matching action(s) tagged              - Find actions matching a tag todos               - Show list of known todo files